HelloStudentWorld/market_reports/oneil_relative_strength_report_2025-07-10.md

 ### **Current Sector Leadership**

-The current market leadership is coming from the following sectors: **Innovation, Next Generation Internet, Fintech Innovation**.
+The current market leadership is coming from the following sectors: **Fintech Innovation, Next Generation Internet, Innovation**.

-The **Innovation** sector (represented by **ARKK**) is showing particularly strong relative strength with an RS rating of 96.0 and performance of 81.58% vs. the S&P 500.
+The **Fintech Innovation** sector (represented by **ARKF**) is showing particularly strong relative strength with an RS rating of 96.0 and performance of 76.67% vs. the S&P 500.
 This sector is trading above its 10-day, 50-day, 200-day moving average(s).
 Investors should consider focusing on high RS stocks within these leading sectors for potential outperformance.

 ---